 At the same time, however, some patients may be more comfortable interacting electronically than in person.
 For example, studies indicate that patients may feel less intimidated and communicate more candidly electronically [21].
 Research also suggests that patients may not feel that telemedicine adversely affects their relationships with physicians [10,22].
 As with any technology, much depends on how the technology is deployed-in the case of telehealth/telemedicine, camera angles, placement of microphones, and other details [19]-and on users' expectations, skill, and level of comfort.
-Training in communications skills is already considered important in medicine [23]; training physicians to use technology to communicate effectively with patients should be part of this effort.
+Training in communicate effectively with patients should be part of this effort.